-- System compatability and quiz setup: - HonorLock is only supported through Google Chrome web browser on Mac, PC (no other mobile devices or tablets are supported) - o Students must install the HonorLock Extension within Chrome - Beginning July 1, 2020 HonorLock will no longer support Windows 8, Windows 8.1, Mac OSX 10.11 and Mac OSX 10.12.
+- System compatability and quiz setup: - HonorLock is only supported through Google Chrome web browser on Mac, PC (no other mobile devices or tablets are supported) - \circ $\;$ Students must install the HonorLock Extension within Chrome

+- Beginning July 1, 2020 HonorLock will no longer support Windows 8, Windows 8.1, Mac OSX 10.11 and Mac OSX 10.12.
 After July 1st, you will find the updated Minimum System Requirements as well as a system compatibility test at honorlock.com/support - Additional considerations using HonorLock for exams: - You will need to take the exam on a desktop computer or laptop with a microphone and webcam set up on your chosen device.
-This will not work on mobile devices, such as iPads, tablets or smart phones - You need to make sure that the camera is facing YOU at all times if the camera does not stay facing you or if you are out of frame, the exam will pause preventing you from continuing with the exam even mid-way through. - You need to open Canvas on the Google Chrome internet browser and to download the HonorLock Chrome Extension.
-Any other internet browsers will not be compatible with HonorLock. - Make sure you have a stable Internet connection wherever you are taking the exam (i.e. good Wi-Fi) - A 360-degree scan of your testing room/environment will be required.
-If you are using a laptop, you will need to pick up your laptop and rotate it for the room scan including your examination surface (i.e. desk), floor space, your lap, etc. The testing environment should be cleared of any clutter, no notes, textbooks, etc. laying out that could be deemed as accessible that could constitute violation of the Honor Code (i.e. academic dishonesty). - Make sure the room you are taking the exam in is well-lit and that you are by yourself.
+This will not work on mobile devices, such as iPads, tablets, or smartphones. - You need to make sure that the camera is facing YOU at all times if the camera does not stay facing you or if you are out of frame, the exam will pause preventing you from continuing with the exam even mid-way through. - You need to open Canvas on the Google Chrome internet browser and to download the HonorLock Chrome Extension.
+Any other internet browsers will not be compatible with HonorLock. - Make sure you have a stable Internet connection wherever you are taking the exam (i.e. good Wi-Fi) - Make sure the room you are taking the exam in is well-lit and that you are by yourself.
 Rooms that are not bright enough may get flagged as "blurry" or "unclear". - You must have a valid Photo ID (Gator ID, driver's license, passport, etc.). - Only one screen (I.e. cannot have multiple monitors) and one tab (i.e. the tab that is being used for the exam) in Chrome is allowed.
 HonorLock also has an integrity algorithm that can detect search-engine use, so do not attempt to search for answers, even if it is on a secondary device. - An HonorLock Practice Test will be set up under Quizzes in Canvas.
 Please go through this practice test well in-advance of taking the exam.
 This practice test allows you to go through all of the pre-assessment checks so you will know what to expect when taking the exam itself.
 Take the practice test on the device you intend to take the exam on and in the same environment (building, room, etc).

 Failure to meet the items above may result in a 0 grade.
-If you encounter any issues with the testing platform or the exam, you need to email your course instructor immediately with specific details of what occurred so that they can assist you as quickly as possible
+If you encounter any issues with the testing platform or the exam, you need to email your course instructor immediately with specific details of what occurred so that they can assist you as quickly as possible.